-Comparative Literature Graduate Program will no longer be accepting any new applications.
+Comparative Literature Graduate Program is CLOSED and will no longer be accepting any new applications.
 This program is closing in May 2018.

 The mission of the Comparative Literature Graduate Program is to provide rigorous, interdepartmental graduate training in the discipline of Comparative Literature and to foster research and collaboration within those disciplines involving national literatures and their academic languages at the University of Colorado at Boulder.

 The Comparative Literature Graduate Program is administered by a committee, called the CLGP.
 The faculty of the CLGP are drawn from a variety of departments from the College of Arts & Sciences.
 Only those faculty who maintain active participation by teaching and advising students are considered members.

 The MA is intended as either a preparation for doctoral study in the field or as a terminal degree in its own right.
 In addition to an undergraduate major in a relevant field, students applying for admission to the MA program in Comparative Literature should have completed three years of college level study or its equivalent in one foreign language.
 Students are also encouraged to begin study of a second foreign language before applying.

 Students are no longer being accepted as of Spring 2015.